 The renowned Beverly Hills jeweler, William Ruser, got his start in the jewelry industry by working for Trabert and Hoeffer-Mauboussin in Atlantic City.
 While he was working at that company, he bought up several boxes of American freshwater pearls, also known as Mississippi freshwater pearls, from a button maker in Mississippi.
 These boxes of interestingly textured and baroque style pearls went unused for quite some time.
 In the late 1930s, Ruser was transferred by the company to Los Angeles, where he would manage their California location for several more years.

-A dream-like quality is achieved by the use of Mississippi freshwater pearls in this brooch and earrings set
+From the Beladora Archives: A dream-like quality is achieved by the use of Mississippi freshwater pearls in this brooch and earrings set

 With the involvement of the United States in World War II, Ruser, like so many Americans, went and served a tour of duty.
 Upon his return, he and his wife, Pauline, opened up their own jewelry store on the famed Rodeo Drive of Beverly Hills in 1947.
 Though he quickly became sought after for his wonderful sculptural pieces featuring pave-set diamonds and gemstones, he was also crafting incredible pieces using those American freshwater pearls.